OpenIPC/device-cip-37210/README.md

 If not so, repeat from step `6` or you can do it from OpenIPC BURN utility same way (in this case backup  `fullflash-CIP37210.bin` file should already exist on microsd card before powering up).

 After this step the camera should boot from factory firmware.

+Each dump is unique, because it contains unique camera id and keys.
+If you flash someone else's dump - it will be a clone, which means that the two devices will not be able to work simultaneously in the application on the phone.

 [Back to Table of contents](https://github.com/OpenIPC/device-cip-37210/blob/main/README.md#table-of-contents)